guille/guille.github.io/content/posts/cdc-aggregations.md

 $current_aggregate - $old_entry_total
 ```

+You have probably noticed that all of these are cases of the update formula, where creates have `$old_entry_total=0` and deletes have `$new_entry_total=0`

 ### Locking

-Another thing to consider is that we will have multiple customers consuming events from Pulsar and trying to apply changes to the target data store.
+Another thing to consider is that we will have multiple Pulsar customers processing CDC events and trying to apply changes to the target data store.
+Beyond ensuring both tables are updated atomically, we also need to ensure different customers don't step on each others' toes.

 My demo actually has a potential race condition here if running multiple consumers concurrently.
 A `SELECT ...
 FOR UPDATE` is guarding the `cdc_entries` table, but I don't have any for the aggregate table.
 The solution could be adding another `SELECT ...
-FOR UPDATE` for that table's row, or even a Redis lock if we're committing to overengineering this.
+FOR UPDATE` for that table's row, or a Redis lock if we're committing to overengineering this.
 For now, we will just stick to a single-process consumer, and that will fix it.

-### Tools
+## Beyond the demo

 Once this architecture is in place, with enough time and customers some requirements will appear.

 First, you will likely need to bootstrap existing data into your target datastore, until it can be brought up to a state where CDC alone can keep it updated.
 In our case, this would require a simple script that basically:

 1. Selects all the rows from the source table.
-2. Wraps it in the same event format as Debezium uses
+2. Wraps it in the same event format as Debezium uses.
-3. Send it to the right topic on Pulsar.
+3. Publishes the payload to the right Pulsar topic.

 Astute readers might notice this has potential beyond initial bootstrapping, as it allows (some) replayability of events.
-By altering the query from step (1), and maybe forcing the event to be a certain type, we can adjust data as needed, and make up for missed events.
+By altering the query from step (1), and maybe forcing the event to be a certain type, we can adjust data as needed, and make up for missed events or even apply targeted data fixes.

-The advantage of using timestamps instead of LSNs is that, although slightly more issue-prone, they do make this process more readable, as you can fake older or newer events in an easy manner, whereas with LSNs you will usually force them to the current LSN at the time of bootstrapping, or even an artificially low one for initial setup.
+The advantage of using timestamps instead of LSNs is that, although slightly more issue-prone, they do make this process more readable, as you can fake older or newer events in an easy manner, whereas with LSNs you will usually force them to the current LSN at the time of bootstrapping, or perhaps an artificially low one for initial setup.

 Another interesting tool will become obvious when you are asked to investigate why your aggregates are not correct.
 Whatever the cause, a tool that is able to (1) recalculate aggregates based on `cdc_entries` and/or (2) compare `cdc_entries` to the source data for inconsistencies will prove invaluable.

 {{< notice note >}} If you are curious as to how the current implementation can handle out-of-order events with no incorrect intermediate states, the rest of the post runs through a particular example.
 I find doing this is a very useful way to reason about events, but it is fairly boring to read.
 If you are not interested, there is nothing else beyond that, you can stop scrolling.
 Thanks for reading! {{< /notice >}}

-### Appendix: Out-of-order processing examples
+## Appendix: Out-of-order processing examples

 For all cases: assume our starting state for the aggregation DB is:
 - cdc_entries: one row with `(id: 1, total: 10)`